See this online text:

 - The text states that it “is almost the version published in George Westhaver (ed.)
 A Transforming Vision: Knowing and Loving the Triune God.
 London: SCM, 2018.
 Pages 121-134.
 Six additions or re-phrasings were made for the sake of clarity; the abstract was not included.”

-See also the texts and ebooks listed on the page God and Christ, as well as the following texts:
+See also the texts and ebooks listed on the page God and Christ, as well as the following:

-On the Feast of the Transfiguration of our divine Lord Jesus Christ in His one true and Catholic Church.
+On the Feast of the Holy Trinity and the Octave of Pentecost in the Roman Rite of the Latin Church, and on All Saints Sunday in the Eastern Catholic Churches.
 For other texts and ebooks, you may access the List of Free eBooks (Arranged by Title), the List of Free eBooks (Grouped by Subject), the List of Worth-It Catholic Books & eBooks, and the main page of the Catholic eBooks Project.
+Oremus:

 “Omnipotens sempiterne Deus, qui dedisti famulis tuis in confessione verae fidei, aeternae Trinitatis gloriam agnoscere, et in potentia maiestatis adorare Unitatem: quaesumus, ut eiusdem fidei firmitate, ab omnibus semper muniamur adversis.”
 (From the EWTN webpage on the Angelic Trisagion)